HenriquesLab/PhotoFiTT/README.md

       ```

 # Package installation
-- The code provides an `environment.yaml` file top ceeate a conda environment with all the dependencies needed.
+- The code provides an `environment.yaml` file to create a conda environment with all the dependencies needed.
   Place your terminal in the `photofitt` folder.
 Use either conda or mamba:
   ```
   git clone https://github.com/HenriquesLab/photofitt.git